jordanroskelley/jordanroskelley.github.io/posts/2014-08-06/Bootstrap_Intro.md

 ### Grid System

 If you've never used a grid system before, it can be a bit confusing at first.
 Basically, imagine your page being vertically divided into twelve slices.
 You can break up those twelve slices however you want.
-Things didn't really gel for me until I saw a picture:
+Things didn't really gel for me until I saw some pictures:

 ![Grid][img2]

+Here is the grid

+![Grid][img3]

+Here are some sites, laid out using the grid

+![Grid][img4]

+![Grid][img5]

+![Grid][img6]

 If you want to play with an example to see how this works on a page, check out the [Bootstrap Example][link3]